9 Before-They-Were-Famous Performances That’ll Make You Rethink Your Favorite Bands

 Lzzy Hale Was Already Headlining Stages At 15 – 1999

-When discussing the ten songs that changed her life, Halestorm frontwoman Lzzy Hale talked about listening to Alice Cooper while everyone else listened to the Backstreet Boys.
+When discussing the 10 songs that changed her life with Kerrang!, Halestorm vocalist Lzzy Hale talked about listening to Alice Cooper while everyone else listened to the Backstreet Boys.
 This video from 1999 proves that Lzzy isn’t just talking herself up.
 Even at the Cornerstone Coffeehouse in Cape Hill, PA, she was bringing down the house in a raging blast of keyboards and belted-out ballads.
 There’s true, and then there’s doing-it-since-I-was-a-kid-on-keyboards true.